-During FY2021, the internal auditors had reviewed and carried out the audit on areas pertaining to project tendering and contracting management and project execution management.
+During FY2022, the internal auditors had reviewed and carried out the audit on areas pertaining to financial statement, close processing management, human resources and payroll management.

 The AC had reviewed the adequacy of the internal audit function and is satisfied that the team is independent, effective and adequately resourced.